Search

 Although you know in advance how much you’ll receive from your fixed annuity, you can’t predict the rate of inflation.
 Some payouts on annuities don’t get cost-of-living adjustments, so their buying power decreases over time.
 However, some payout options do adjust their income payments for inflation—or they offer that feature as an optional contract rider.

-Despite the risks that fixed annuities can pose, they are a relatively low-risk product because they guarantee a continuing income stream and a fixed rate of return.
-That differs from variable annuities and other financial products—such as stocks and mutual funds—that rely on unpredictable markets to determine their returns.
+Despite the risks that fixed annuities can pose, they are a relatively low-risk product because they guarantee a continuing income stream and a fixed interest rate.
+That differs from variable annuities and other financial products—such as stocks and mutual funds—that rely on unpredictable markets to determine their values.

 You can minimize additional risks by working with a financial advisor who can help you create a comprehensive retirement strategy.
 That can help you feel confident about whether a fixed annuity is a wise choice for you.